freifunk-gluon/gluon/docs/user/getting_started.rst

 The built images can be found in the directory `output/images`.
-Of these, the `factory` images are to be used when flashing from the original firmware a device came with, and `sysupgrade` is to upgrade from other versions of Gluon or any other OpenWrt/LEDE-based system.
+Of these, the `factory` images are to be used when flashing from the original firmware a device came with, and `sysupgrade` is to upgrade from other versions of Gluon or any other OpenWrt-based system.

 **Note:** The images for some models are identical; to save disk space, symlinks are generated instead